KARAN-D05/High-Performace-Adder-Architectures/README.md

   - `Fortran` : arithmetic reads close to mathematical notation, numerical clarity
   - `C` : bit-level mechanics visible, register widths explicit, maps directly to RTL thinking

-- Both implementations use no external libraries.
-Every operation is written from scratch.
-The code is short and readable.
-The README is where the learning lives.

 ## 📦 Modules

 | # | Algorithm | Where It Lives in Hardware | Status |